Cohort (statistics)

 Case–control study versus cohort on a timeline.
 "OR" stands for "odds ratio" and "RR" stands for "relative risk".

 In statistics, epidemiology, marketing and demography, a cohort is a group of subjects who share a defining characteristic (typically subjects who experienced a common event in a selected time period, such as birth or graduation).
+It is often used synonymously with social generation in demographics, marketing, and social science, where it means "people within a delineated population who experience the same significant events within a given period of time."

 Comparison with period data

 Cohort data can oftentimes be more advantageous to demographers than period data.
 Because cohort data is honed to a specific time period, it is usually more accurate.
 It is more accurate because it can be tuned to retrieve custom data for a specific study.

 In addition, cohort data is not affected by tempo effects, unlike period data.
 However, cohort data can be disadvantageous in the sense that it can take a long amount of time to collect the data necessary for the cohort study.
 Another disadvantage of cohort studies is that it can be extremely costly to carry out, since the study will go on for a long period of time, demographers often require sufficient funds to fuel the study.

 Demography often contrasts cohort perspectives and period perspectives.
 For instance, the total cohort fertility rate is an index of the average completed family size for cohorts of women, but since it can only be known for women who have finished child-bearing, it cannot be measured for currently fertile women.
 It can be calculated as the sum of the cohort's age-specific fertility rates that obtain as it ages through time.
 In contrast, the total period fertility rate uses current age-specific fertility rates to calculate the completed family size for a notional woman, were she to experience these fertility rates through her life.